1fish2/BBQTimer/README.md

 It's a stopwatch with a twist (or two):

-1. It has a lock screen widget so you can quickly operate the timer without unlocking your phone.
+1. A lock screen widget lets you quickly operate the timer without unlocking your phone.
-2. It can play periodic reminder alarms (like count-down timers) while still counting up the elapsed cooking time, however long it takes.
+2. It can play periodic reminder alarms (like count-down timers) while still counting up the elapsed time, however long it takes.

 ## Status
-The features have been implemented.
-Ongoing development.
+All features have been implemented.
+Next up is testing on various OS versions and screen sizes, and pushing a release to the Play store.
 See **TODO**, below.

 ## Usage tips
 * Put the BBQ Timer widget on the Android lock screen for quick access.
 (This requires Android 4.2